dsohk/neuvector-multicluster-security-workshop/docs/02-neuvector-behavioral-learning-Latest.md

 # Lab 2 - Exploring Learning Behaviour of NeuVector

 In this lab, we will experience first hand NeuVector capability to learn application behaviour of any microservices application, automatically discover all the valid east-west network traffic within the cluster, and generate the security code as Kubernetes CRD resources.
-We will also detect attack using Data Loss Prevention technique of NeuVector an exciting usecase for our micro-services boutique application.
+We will also detect attack using Data Loss Prevention technique of NeuVector an exciting use-case for our micro-services boutique application.

 ### Task 1 - Observe the application behaviour in NV